CN3ves/5-/docs/index.md

 ### 1.2 Progression
 *[top]()*

 In this system, characters do not level up or gain quanta of power at certain points in a deterministic way.
 They age and gain experience!
-Characters can progress (or improve) in 3 different ways: gain experience with skills, acquire better equipment and learn new abilities.
+Characters can progress (or improve) in 4 different ways: gain experience with skills and learn new abilities, acquire better equipment and improve their natural resistances.

 **Skills** level up using a “learn by doing” system.
 Every time a skill descriptor is called and a double is rolled that is, both dice show the same value, if that value is above the skill level, it gains a new level.
 Every time a skill hits level 3 or more, a new **ability** related to that skill is gained.
+However, at the maximun skill level, a new skill tier (higher power method) is unlocked, so skills can go on and on forever for longer campaigns.

 On the other hand, if a character hits the resistance point, the player will roll 2d6 at the end of the conflict.
 If a double is rolled, **resistance** levels up: if the value shown on the dice face is above the resistance point, increase resistance point by 1, otherwise increase the break-point by 1 if the sum of the die is greater than that of the resistance values.

 As skills, **equipment** is free-form and can be defined on the fly.
 To quickly create a new piece of equipment or an item, simply name it by defining it and adding an adjective to the base name.
 To that, a small extra descriptor may be added if the equipment has any distinctive feature or power.
 Of course, legendary items can have names that are a reference to some historical or mythical place, event or person, and can be uses as opportunities for flashback chapters or as part of character arcs.
 Items will have their own resistance descriptor and will lose their bonus if past the resistance point and brake if past the break-point.
 > *For example, Rusting Sword, Long Rope, Long-ranged Rifle.